 Limited payment methods have a negative effect on purchasing behavior.
 Customers are more likely to complete their purchases when they can perform transactions hassle-free.

 The best way to provide a seamless and localized payment experience is to enable all applicable cashless methods by default (credit/debit card, online banking, and e-wallet) and hide the methods that are inapplicable in particular locations.
 On top of that, it’s important to enable popular payment channels in each location.

 Let’s compare Nike USA and Nike Germany again.
-In the example above, we can see that both regions enable card payments, Paypal, and installments through Klarna.
+We can see that both regions enable card payments, Paypal, and instalments through Klarna.
 However, Nike Germany enables online banking transactions through Sofort, which is a popular payment gateway in Germany.

 Reach New Heights With Us

 Putting together an excellent business expansion plan is a daunting venture — it’s a lot of change.
 But dare to dream, because we’re here to help you bolster your growth.

 As Malaysia’s top app and web development agency, Snappymob is a team of UI/UX experts that are ever ready to help digital businesses launch, expand, and explore web and mobile solutions.
 Check out our work here or drop us a message about your business ideas!